DreamBox Math: The Progress Report (Educators)

 rtaImage_eid_ka24X0000019Lzg_feoid_00N80000005bUYa_refid_0EM4X000006p1Yw.png Set the report to show your mathematical domains according to state standards.

-The Growth Report will begin in educator dashboards on the first day of the school year (as it is recorded in DreamBox Math).
+The Progress Report will begin in educator dashboards on the first day of the school year (as it is recorded in DreamBox Math).

 Support Icons_Tip Box_50px.png The Reports page will show the previous year’s school dates until the first day of your new school year.
 Questions about the school start and stop dates, or report visibility?
 Jump to the FAQ section of the article

-Students' current growth data is updated overnight, every night of the school year.
+Students' current progress data is updated overnight, every night of the school year.
 The Data As Of date in the upper-right corner of the report shows when the report was last updated.

 Is there a metrics overview or embedded tips in the report?

 Yes!
-There are two ways to review key report metrics or see tips from inside the Growth report.
+There are two ways to review key report metrics or see tips from inside the Progress report.

-Click the Learn More tab to open and review report calculations, including growth, grade-level standing, and proficiency definitions.
+Click the Learn More tab to open and review report calculations, including progress, grade-level standing, and proficiency definitions.

 You can also roll over the question mark icons embedded throughout the report to get more information about a metric, graph, or table.